WeWatchWall/fast-fuzz/README.md

 - Return types should not contain brackets ```( or )``` because they are used to detect method signatures.
 - Async methods are drastically slower if there is any sort of waiting.
 - Constructors are skipped for now, and objects are constructed from their properties.
+- Constructors should not throw errors such as validation.

 ### Literals